nhannguyen95/learning-notes/languages/javascript/async-and-performance.md

 }
 ```

-Not that `setTimeout(.., 0)` is not technically inserting a callback directly onto the event loop queue, but the timer will insert the callback at its next oppoturnity.
+Not that `setTimeout(.., 0)` is not technically inserting a callback directly onto the event loop queue, but the timer will insert the callback at its next opportunity.
 This means 2 subsequent `setTimeout(.., 0)` calls would not be strictly guaranteed to be processed in call order.

 ## Job Queue

 As of ES6, there's a new concept layered on top of the event loop queue, called the Job queue.

 ## Promises